Bachelor Program in Retail Management

 Antonia Ax:son Johnson Tutorial Program

-The Antonia Ax:son Johnson Tutorial Program starts in 2018 and focuses on offering a more personalized learning experience for students.
+The Antonia Ax:son Johnson Tutorial Program focuses on offering a more personalized learning experience for students.
 It seeks to convey general knowledge and develop intellectual capacity, complementing the academic and practical content of the Applied Retail Track.
 Students will be invited to discuss their experiences and reflect on their own development with a tutor.
 Tutors will be faculty members with whom students interact on courses and the Applied Retail Track.

 Enter the employment market

 After graduation, those who want to enter the job market will have excellent, interesting employment and assignment opportunities.
 The Applied Retail Track gives students an inside perspective into different career opportunities within retailing and allows them to start building a network in this field.
 Several of the companies participating in this track offers job opportunities and careers in Sweden and internationally.
 Those who have graduated from the school work in a variety of industries and fields.
 They are, for example, brand managers, key account managers, entrepreneurs, project managers, PR consultants, marketing researchers, marketing managers, controllers, and management consultants.

 Retail knowledge is not only in demand in the traditional retail sector.
 After your education, your skills will also be applicable to working in the manufacturing or service sector, or working as a brand, product or expansion manager.
 You will also be qualified to work in any business that increasingly invests in stores, such as banks, insurance companies, automotive companies, and mobile operators, the choices are many.

 According to our BSc Employment Report 2020, more than 90 percent of the students choosing to enter the labor market following graduation secured a job within three months.
 Read more here!

 Students who have completed the BSc Program in Retail Management work in a variety of industries and fields.
 They are for example: